pu2clr/Magnetic_Loop_Antenna_Tuner/README.md

 - [schematic folder](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/tree/master/schematic) has the schematic document build by [fritzing software](http://fritzing.org/home/), an open-source hardware initiative that allows us to design electronics circuits;
 - [sources folder](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/tree/master/sources) has the Android Magnetic Antenna Tunner Application to control the servo attached to a capacitor via bluetooth connection, and the Arduino sketch that implements the contrrol the capacitor (Servo).

-### Source code
+## Source code

 All Arduino and Android Application codes are avaiable on [Sources folder](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/tree/master/Sources).  __The bluetooth shield have to be desconected during the sketch upload process__.
-See Arduino sketch code documentation.
+You can see [ArduinoOneCapacitor.ino](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/blob/master/sources/ArduinoOneCapacitor/ArduinoOneCapacitor.ino), [ArduinoTwoCapacitors.ino](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/blob/master/sources/ArduinoTwoCapacitors/ArduinoTwoCapacitors.ino) and [BluetoothTuner.java](https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/blob/master/sources/AndroidApplication/app/src/main/java/br/eti/caratti/AntennaTuner/BluetoothTuner.java).
+These source are documented.
+You might need change parameters or adapt it for your needs.

-#### Schematic
+## Schematic

-##### One capacitor version
+### One capacitor version

+This setup can be used with Alexloop antenna tuner or similar.
+The tune and fine tune commands are applied to only one capacitor.

 <img src="https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/blob/master/schematic/minimalist_schematic.png" alt="One capacitor schematic" >

-##### Two capacitors version
+### Two capacitors version

 This setup uses two servos.
 The main servo should be attached to a "high" capacitance capacitor.
 The fine tune servo should be attached to a low capacitance capacitor.
+This [video](https://youtu.be/w_jXJsiMKIk) shows this idea.

 <img src="https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/blob/master/schematic/minimalist_schematic_tow_capacitors.png" alt="One capacitor schematic" >